clevcode/docker-cmd/README.md

 If no username is provided, it will be set to root.
 If no command is provided, /bin/bash is used.

-The docker-mkjail and docker-jailsh tools are provided in order to simplify the process of setting up a jail for SSH users (for example).
+The docker-mkjail and docker-rmjail tools are provided in order to simplify the process of setting up a jail for SSH users (for example).
 For more information about this, look at the "Setting up a Docker jail" section.